About Surgical Weight Loss Options

 At Genesis, our Center for Weight Management program is distinguished by the continuum of care we provide to patients before and after surgery through a multi-disciplinary clinic.
 The program includes:

 For 12 months after surgery, patients are required to participate in follow up care with our registered dietitian, surgeon, and physical therapist.
-Annual visits with your surgeons are recommended after the first full year.
+Annual visits with your surgeons are required after the first full year.

 How Effective Is Weight Loss Surgery?